tdworowy/kindle_highlights/md/UNIX_and_Linux_System_Administration_Handbook_(Evi_Nemeth).md

       All directories have at least two hard links: the link from the parent directory and the link from the special file called . inside the directory itself.

+      PXE acts like a miniature OS that sits in a ROM on your network card.
+It exposes its network capabilities through a standardized API for the system BIOS to use.
+This cooperation makes it possible for a single boot loader to netboot any PXE-enabled PC without having to supply special drivers for each network card.